giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 restarting the server process.

-**NB:** The files checked in to SVN are different from those actually used in production on the server, this is to prevent accidental overwritings via *svn up*.
+**NB:** The files checked in to Git are different from those actually used in production on the server, this is to prevent accidental overwritings via *git push*.
 Thus, you will need to edit and check in *configs/DICT.config.yaml.in*, which is fine for use in development work, but the servers instances will be running from *confgis/DICT.config.yaml*.